peopledoc/django-mail-factory/docs/source/index.rst

 It also allows you to list your emails in the administration, preview and test them by sending them to a custom address with a custom context.

+.. note:: `mail_factory` automatically performs autodiscovery of mails modules
+          in installed applications.
+To prevent it, change your INSTALLED_APPS to contain 'mail_factory.SimpleMailFactoryConfig' instead of
+          'mail_factory'.

+          This is only available in Django 1.7 and above.

 Contents
 --------